How not to e-mail me

 You're wrong.
 It's hell.
 Why, just this afternoon, the prostitutes that brought me my free Xbox* made me breakfast - and burned the toast.

-* (This piece was originally published when the Xbox wasn't yet a consumer product, and was widely expected to be supplied with a humanoid robot and ray gun.
+* (This piece was originally published when the Xbox wasn't yet a consumer product, and was widely expected to come with a humanoid robot and a ray gun.
 For the modern equivalent, substitute Xbox720.
 Or PS4.)

 But seriously, folks.
 Generally pleasant though my job is, I still have my own special moments of irritation, un-shared with other computer users.